Skip to main content

 According to the manufacturer, you can use Restasis while using lubricant eye drops.
 You should separate your doses of each product by at least 15 minutes.

-There aren’t specific instructions from the manufacturer about using Restasis if you take other types of eye drops (not lubricant drops).
-Generally speaking, taking multiple eye drops isn’t a problem, as long as you space them out sufficiently.
+There aren’t specific instructions from the manufacturer about using Restasis if you use other types of eye drops (not lubricant drops).
+Generally speaking, using multiple eye drops isn’t a problem, as long as you space them out sufficiently.
 But it’s best to double-check with your eye specialist on how long to wait between drops.

-It may also be helpful to know that Restasis isn’t recommended to be used while wearing contact lenses.
+Good to know: Restasis isn’t recommended to be used while wearing contact lenses.
 They should be removed before applying your dose.
 You can put your contacts back in at least 15 minutes after completing your Restasis dose.

 If you find you’re forgetting doses often, there are plenty of tips and tools available to help you remember your medication.
 Setting an alarm or using a medication reminder app on your smartphone are two examples.